 I, of course, was convinced at the time of purchase to buy the 'Cook Top Cleaning Creme for smooth top ranges' when I purchased the stove.
 I was surprised that it was quite pricey but didn't think there was any other way for my fancy new stove.
 Up until I came across this article from 'Behind the Studio' I never considered an alternative.

 Truthfully, that toxic cleaner I was using, didn't really do a very good job at all, and I would have to wear rubber gloves and use the 'special' non-abrasive scrubber with it.
 I read the label, and all it says on it is CAUTION: Eye irritant and Keep Out Of Reach of Children.
 Oddly until today I did not read this label, and it does not even say what it is made of.

 Baking soda is the main ingredient in our suggested alternative kitchen cleaner.
 It is an amazing product with more applications than you might have realized.
 Did you know that the ancient Egyptians used baking soda to create the paint they used for their hieroglyphics?
 True fact.

 Baking soda can not only be used in cooking but also to clean up cooking spills, as a cleaner for baked on messes (like your glass stove top) and even to help settle an upset stomach.
 It is also a mild astringent, can remove odors and clean clothes.
 The list doesn't stop there, but we will.
 For all its abilities baking soda is non-toxic (well, unless you eat it) and even though it can be a bit rough on your skin if you rub it on as a solid, when it's dissolved it can be used to disinfect and soothe irritated skin.
 So keep baking soda on hand, and not just for baking.

-Get Recipe / Learn More at Behind The Studio
+Learn MORE at Behind The Studio